taylorshelton/academic/content/home/advising.md

 B.S. in Forestry, University of Tennessee, 2017
 _Capstone:_ Modern Extent and Impacts of Atlanta’s Suburban Forest Conversion into Primarily Residential Land Use

+Benen Chancey
+B.A./B.S. in Geography and Romance Languages, University of Georgia, 2026

 Lynesia Denson
 M.S. in Geography, Georgia State University, 2026
 B.S. in Public Policy, Georgia State University, 2017